 - Clearances, pallet overhang, protection, load capacity labels

 Because there may be several aisles to assess, we recommend you follow a pattern to avoid forgetting any elements during the inspection.
 For example, you can start at ground level and observe the baseplates and anchors.
 Then, look upwards, following the columns and paying attention to the braces, going across and verifying the beams and attachments, and going back down at the next adjacent upright.
 You then repeat these steps from one bay to another.
 There is no perfect order in which to conduct your inspection.
 Find a process that works for you, then meticulously repeat these steps from one bay to another.

 Tip #2: Use a divide-and-conquer strategy for your warehouse

-If you have a lot of pallet racks to inspect, or your warehouse is very big, you might want to separate the warehouse into sections that you can check at different instances.
-Find a plan of the systems, you should have Load Application and Rack Configuration (LARC) drawings on hand, and use them to divide your racking systems into more manageable inspections.
-It’s hard to concentrate fully on a task like inspecting over a long period so be smart and divide your inspections.
+If you have a large warehouse with many racks to inspect, you might want to separate the warehouse into sections you can assess sequentially.
+Find a copy of your warehouse's floorplan; you should have Load Application and Rack Configuration (LARC) drawings on hand and use them to divide your racking systems into more manageable inspections.
+It’s hard to concentrate fully on a task like inspecting over a long period of time, so be smart and separate your inspections into multiple sessions.

-One way of going about it is to prepare a schedule that allows you to concentrate on one or a few particular items during a specific inspection.
+One way to do it is to prepare a schedule that allows you to concentrate on one or a few particular items during a specific inspection.

 You may want to use different employees to inspect different components or sections and have a rotation in the inspection schedule to develop an awareness of pallet rack safety among your team.
 Most people working in material handling will tell you that safety is important, but few can accurately and consistently identify rack safety hazards.
 This is a good opportunity to train them on the subject.

 Tip #3: Use the right inspection tools for the job

-Equip yourself with adequate tools and equipment to have the most efficient inspection.
+Equip yourself with adequate tools and equipment to ensure the most efficient and accurate inspections.
 There are a few pieces of equipment you may want to consider using: